 Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

-That’s hard to say, and there are no such statistics available, but the bottom line is that undershirts are an important part of man’s wardrobe – perhaps just as essential as a stylish pair of shoes and dress shirt.
+That’s hard to say, and there are no such statistics available, but the bottom line is that undershirts are an important part of a man’s wardrobe – perhaps just as essential as a stylish pair of shoes and a dress shirt.
 If you’re a man who sweats heavily, you understand the importance of the humble undershirt.